 A patient can simply stop wearing Invisalign® aligners once the teeth have been fixed into proper positions in the dental arches.
 A retainer has to be worn by a person who has successfully completed orthodontic correction.
 Failure to follow post-treatment instructions can ultimately compromise most of the progress that’s been made by the clear aligners.

-If you’ve been considering Invisalign® in the Pensacola area, make an appointment at the office of Brodie Bowman, DMD, with offices in Fort Walton Beach and Niceville.
+If you’ve been considering Invisalign® in the Fort Walton Beach area, make an appointment at the office of Brodie Bowman, DMD, with offices in Fort Walton Beach and Niceville.
 Contact us today to schedule a consultation to learn more!